-Item Description Process Plan Files with Utilities Optional.
-Select this check box if the default processing mode for plan files should be to process with utilities instead of normal processing.
-This is primarily intended for file groups that use form-enabled plan files, where the content of each plan file is sourced from various utility files instead of defined within the plan file itself (by use of embedded forms).
-If enabled, this setting impacts the following behavior for this file group: The default processing mode for Process Plan Files is now Process with Utilities instead of Normal Processing.
-If a step in a plan file process definition is set to Save and validate plan file before advancing to next step, utility processing is performed for the plan file instead of saving the plan file itself.
-Show On List Column Optional.
+Item Description Show On List Column Optional.
 The column in the plan code table that specifies whether a plan code should be included in file group lists and available to file group processes.
 You can select from any Boolean column in the plan code table.
 If no column is specified, then all plan codes will be included in file group lists and available to file group processes.
 If a column is specified, and a plan code is set to False in that column, then that plan code will not display in dialogs that list plan files, such as Create Plan Files or Open Plan Files.
 The plan code cannot be included in file group processes.
 For more information, see Using a Show On List column.
 Disable Clone Existing Plan Files Optional.
 Select this check box if you do not want to allow users to create new plan files by cloning existing plan files.
 By default this option is not selected, which means that the "clone existing" feature is enabled and available.
 If this option is selected, then the Clone selected item command is hidden in the Open Plan Files dialog.
 NOTE: This option is only available for on-demand file groups.
 Standard file groups do not allow creating new plan files by cloning existing plan files.